BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 @shutterstock

-Date: The Christmas Markets take place from the 24.
-November – 23.
-December in 2023, so Zurich in December is a good time for the festive atmosphere.
+Date: The Christmas Markets take place from late November until the 23rd of December, so Zurich in December is a good time for the festive atmosphere.
 Please check the exact times before your visit, as they might slightly differ each year.

 Hop on a Jelmoli Märlitram